Myopia vs. Astigmatism: What’s the Difference?

 2. What Is Astigmatism?

 Astigmatism is a common vision condition caused by an irregular curvature of the cornea or lens.
-Instead of light focusing evenly in one point, it spreads unevenly, which can make vision look blurry or distorted at both near and far distances.
+Instead of light focusing evenly at one point, it spreads unevenly, which can make vision look blurry or distorted at both near and far distances.

-3. Myopia vs Astigmatism: The Main Difference
+3. Myopia vs. Astigmatism: The Main Difference

 - Myopia: distance vision is usually blurrier than near vision